bazhdarrzgar/30_Days_Of_Python/04_Day_Strings/04_strings.md

 ## Strings

 Text is a string data type.
 Any data type written as text is a string.
 Any data under single, double or triple quote are strings.
-There are different string methods and built-in functions to deal with string data types.
-To check the length of a string use the len() method.

 ### Creating a String